bufbuild-ru/docs/docs/configuration/v2/buf-gen-yaml/index.md

 ### `git_repo`

 Specifies a Git repo as the input, with the location as the key value.
 The path to the Git repository can be either a local `.git` directory or a remote location (http/https/ssh/git).
+Authentication for HTTPS and SSH locations is documented in [Buf CLI inputs](../../../reference/inputs/#authentication).
 You can optionally specify the following sub-keys:

 - `branch`: String.
 Use a specific branch of the repo as the input.
 - `tag`: String.
 Use a specific commit or tag in the repo as the input.